• Home |

 6.5 Creedmoor

 The 6.5 Creedmoor is one of the hottest cartridges on the market today.
 Everywhere you turn on the internet, some gun writer is singing the praises of this relative newcomer.
-There’s a reason this cartridge is so popular.
-It has certainly earned its acclaim fair and square.
+The newcomer has earned so much acclaim fair and square.

 Although the 6.5 Creedmoor was originally designed specifically for long-range target shooting, it provides a balance of ballistics, power, and handling that makes it near perfect for hunting coyotes.
 If pancake-flat trajectories, excellent ballistic coefficients, and fairytale accuracy turn you on, the 6.5 Creedmoor should be your dream cartridge.

-The 6.5 Creedmoor may not kill song dogs deader than any of the other rifle cartridges on this list.
+The 6.5 Creedmoor doesn't necessarily kill song dogs deader than any of the other rifle cartridges on this list.
 It will, however, make hitting them at extended ranges a heckuva lot easier.

 Thanks to the 6.5 Creedmoor’s extensive fan base, there is also an extensive selection of factory loads to choose from.
 Rifles chambered in 6.5 Creedmoor are available in everything from AR-10s to traditional lever-actions.
-However, bolt-action rifles offer the highest level of accuracy for hunters who like to pop coyotes across acres of open prairie or harvested cropland.
+For hunters who like to pop coyotes across acres of open prairie or harvested cropland, bolt-action rifles offer the highest level of accuracy.

 6.5 Grendel

-Although the 6.5 Grendel may not have the same superstar-level status as the 6.5 Creedmoor, it may have more to offer modern coyote hunters.
+Although the 6.5 Grendel may not have the same superstar status as the 6.5 Creedmoor, it may offer more to modern coyote hunters.

 6.5 Grendel performs well out of an SBR (it was engineered for short-barreled AR platform rifles), so if you want lightweight maneuverability from your coyote rifle, this is certainly one way to do it.